The Leftovers (novel): Plot

 Laurie and Meg are “promoted” and given an outpost, which is a four-person dwelling with many of the comforts they lacked in Guilty Remnant dorms like privacy, better food, a hot tub, soft beds, and less supervision.
 At first, they are worried that living with the two men who already occupy the house will cause conflict and sexual tension.
-However, the men are revealed to be in a secret romantic relationship, and their personalities mesh well.
+The men are revealed to be in a secret romantic relationship, and their personalities mesh well.
 One of the men is murdered while on their GR rounds, which is a trend among members who resist all police investigation.
 Laurie's daughter, Jill, comes across the scene after the murder and the GR has ordered a program in which one outpost member is commanded to kill the other as a “sacrament”.

 Laurie and Meg grow closer living in the outpost alone, sharing the same bed and developing a nonsexual yet romantic domestic union.
 The day comes when a new pair is introduced into the outpost, with the end of Laurie and Meg's time together.
 Laurie holds a gun to Meg’s head but cannot pull the trigger, even with Meg’s encouragement that she will be delivered by the act.
 Meg takes the gun and shoots herself, which Laurie sees as a final act of love.
 Collecting the gun Laurie is whisked away from town by a GR car.

 Jill, Kevin and Laurie's daughter, is a senior in high school who was smart and hardworking but struggling in the post-event world, especially since her mother left to join the GR.
 Jill's new friend and classmate, Aimee, has moved into the house because she cannot live with her stepfather after her mother also disappeared in the event.
 Aimee dresses provocatively and often encourages Jill to skip school and experiment (smoke weed, have sex, etc.).
 The two attend regular parties at another teen's house, which always culminate in a risky variation of spin the bottle that pairs up the partygoers for random sexual encounters.
 The two girls carry on like this but find satisfaction in a happy “normal” Christmas, spent exchanging gifts with Kevin.
 He encourages the girls to resume their neglected schooling; Jill agrees but Aimee decides to drop out to become a waitress.
 With Aimee more preoccupied with her job, Jill does not find the same amount of distraction when going to the same parties.
 She resolves that Aimee was the catalyst that made these events work with her talent for pushing things forward.
 Jill is distraught to learn that Laurie did not keep the lighter Jill got her for Christmas.
 She attends her last party and leaves early, opting to cut across a railyard instead of taking a ride from a set of twins Aimee is friends with.
 There, Jill discovers the corpse of a male GR member whom she is unaware was her mother's housemate in the outpost.